Skip to content

 Temperate rainforests, also known as Atlantic or Celtic rainforests, are characterised by their wet climate, making them the perfect home for a unique variety of rare ferns, mosses, lichens and other wildlife including pine martens and pied flycatchers.
 They are also a key player in protecting both the UK’s biodiversity and helping to tackle climate change.
 However, over centuries much of the UK's temperate rainforest has been lost, due to air pollution, non-native invasive species, deforestation, intensive land management and diseases like ash dieback.

-We already begun to increase our woodlands and we are continuing to expand this work across the whole of Exmoor coast.
+We have already begun to increase our woodlands and we are continuing to expand this work across the whole of Exmoor coast.
 With a landscape-scale approach, we aim to restore and protect this vital habitat for both wildlife and people.

 Conservation grazing